 (a) We may invoice You for the Goods on or at any time after the completion of dispatch; and

-(b) You must pay Our invoice in full and in cleared funds no later than the 20th day of the month following the month of Our invoice unless otherwise agreed in writing; and
+(b) You must pay Our invoice in full and in cleared funds no later than the 20th day of the month following the date of Our invoice, unless otherwise agreed in writing; and

 (c) Your payment must be made to Our bank account as notified to You in writing; and